Reset filters

 Effect of support group peer facilitator training programmes on peer facilitator and support group member outcomes: a systematic review

 Objective: Peer facilitators play an important role in determining the success of many support groups for patients with medical illnesses.
-However, many facilitators do not receive ...
+However, many facilitators do not receive training for their role and report a number of challenges in fulfilling their responsibilities.
+The ...

 Article GUID: 27856483